Guihudge/website-generator/README.md

 ### Generating web site
 run `site_builder.py`
-At the end a new directory `site` was created, with game page and simple index
+At the end a new directory `site` was created, with game pages and simple index